silvacms/documentation/source/code_source/index.rst

    $ bin/paster serve debug.ini restart

-Exporting a new code source
+Exporting a new Code Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To export a new code source in a configured extension, you need first
+To export a new Code Source in a configured extension, you need first
-to create a directory that have the same name than your code source
+to create a directory that has the same name as your Code Source
-inside the Python package that is configured to host the code
+inside the Python package that is configured to host the Code
-sources.
+Sources.
 In this new directory you need to create an empty file called
 ``source.ini``.

 For instance, in the case of the ``silva.app.blog`` extension you can
-create a directory called ``cs_feedback`` to export a code source
+create a directory called ``cs_feedback`` to export a Code Source
 called ``cs_feedback`` in it.
 You should now have the following
 directories and file in your extension::